4meuwil/alexa2.0/README.md

 For the genres, edit input_select.genre as you wish.
 I would suggest seeing how they are named in Prime Music i.e. "rock" played rap songs for me.

+You can very quickly use this as a package or break out all the components to suite your needs....hope you like it!